Josyf Slipyj: Release to Rome and honors from the Vatican

 Beginning in 1963 many Ukrainian bishops lobbied for Slipyj to be named patriarch, but Pope Paul VI refused, instead creating the new office of major archbishop and appointing Slipyj as its first incumbent on 23 December 1963.

 In 1949 Slipyj had been secretly (in pectore) named a cardinal by Pope Pius XII, but this would have expired in 1958 when that pope died.

 On 25 January 1965 Pope Paul VI named Slipyj a cardinal and appointed him Cardinal-Priest of Sant'Atanasio.
 At the time he was the 4th cardinal in Ukrainian Greek-Catholic Church history.
 He was given a red koukoulion at the consistory as well as a galero.

 Because he was major archbishop (not patriarch), he was cardinal priest instead of being in the then-new rank of cardinal patriarch.
 His successors in Ukraine, whether cardinals or not, have used the title of major archbishop.

 He did not participate in the 1978 papal conclaves in August and October, being past the age of 80 then.

-On the first occasion of an audience with Pope John Paul II, the Pope showed respect by greeting Cardinal Slipyj first, which was contrary to protocol.
+On the first occasion of an audience with Pope John Paul II, the Pope greeted Cardinal Slipyj first, which was contrary to protocol.

 Reorganization of UGCC life

 From the start of his arrival in Rome the Major Archbishop strove to organize the self-management of the local Ukrainian Catholic Church, headed by the patriarch.
 This idea was not supported by the Apostolic See.

 In 1968, 1970, 1973 and 1976 Cardinal Slipyj visited countries in Europe, America, Asia and Australia in order to strengthen the ties with the Ukrainian diaspora overseas, and to reinvigorate the religious life of the Ukrainian Greek Catholic Church abroad.
 During these years he also took part in three international Eucharistic Congresses (Bombay, Bogota, Melbourne).

 In 1977, Slipyj consecrated Ivan Choma, Stefan Czmil and Lubomyr Husar as bishops without approval of the pope.
 These consecrations caused much annoyance to the Roman Curia as episcopal consecrations without papal permission were considered illicit in the Canon Law in force at the time.

 As a Major Archbishop with Patriarchal rights, Slipyj gathered a number of synods of the Ukrainian Greek Catholic Church.
 The most significant ones took place in 1969, 1971 and 1973.
 During the last Synod, the constitution of the UGCC patriarchal arrangement was adopted.
 Slipyj published his ordinances in "Evangelicum of the Major Archbishop of the Byzantine-Ukrainian rite" starting from 1964.

 In Rome, he bought and rebuilt church of Saints Sergius and Bacchus for Ukrainian Catholics.
 On the territory of church both museum and hostel were founded.
 In 1967–1968, the church of Santa Sofia on Via Boccea was built in Rome at his orders.

-In 1960 he revitalized the Ukrainian Theological Scientific Society in exile and restored the publishing of "Bohoslovia" (Theology) in 1963 and the journal "Dzvony" (Bells) in 1976.
+In 1960 he revitalized the Ukrainian Theological Scientific Society in exile and restored the publishing of "Bohoslovia" (Theology) in 1963 and the journal "Dzvony" (Дзвони, Bells) in 1976.

 In 1963 Slipyj organized the Ukrainian Catholic University of St. Clement with an academic publishing house.